seanbutler/Morris/README.md

 ### Parallel
 - [ ] Parallel execution is trivial and straightforward
 - [ ] Threads are lightweight and first class object
-- [ ] Independant Control of Cores Used
+- [ ] Independent Control of Cores and CPUs

 ### Safe
 - [x] Stack Based Locals, Heap Based Globals